 Stock Options.
 The per share exercise price of each option equals the market price of our common share on the date of grant, and each option has a term of up to 10 years, subject to earlier termination upon an optionee's termination of service.
 After an optionee's termination of service, the optionee may exercise his or her option, to the extent vested as of such date of termination, (i) until 5:00 p.m.
 Vancouver time on the date of termination if the optionee's service was terminated for cause (as determined by us in our sole discretion), (ii) for 365 days following a termination of the optionee's service due to death or disability, or (iii)(a) for optionees other than non-employee and non-consultant directors, 90 days following a termination of the optionee's service for any other reason and (b) for options of our directors other than those directors that are employees or consultants, 24 months following a termination of the optionee's service, each for any other reason.
-As of the date this registration statement becomes effective, the time periods in (iii)(a) and (iii)(b) of the previous sentence shall be changed to 30 days.
+As of the effective date of the registration statement of which this prospectus forms a part, the time periods in (iii)(a) and (iii)(b) of the previous sentence shall be changed to 30 days.
 In no event may an option be exercised later than the expiration of its term.
-Our board of directors determined the remaining terms and conditions of an option, as the board of directors, in its discretion, deemed to be consistent with the Stock Plan.
+Our board of directors determined the remaining terms and conditions of an option, as our board of directors, in its discretion, deemed to be consistent with the Stock Plan.
 The specific terms of any grant of stock options are set forth in an award agreement between us and the recipient.